-HubSpot used content marketing in the form of gated content to attract their audience through educational articlees.
+HubSpot used content marketing in the form of gated content to attract its audience through educational articles.
 If they’d like more information, their audience has the option to purchase an ebook that goes more in-depth into subjects that they introduce on their blog.
 HubSpot has built a multi-million dollar company using this as their primary approach, so it has certainly worked for them.

 3. Humorous Advertising

 Old Spice holds its place in the market by delivering humorous content that drives attention.
 The company uses primarily video advertising to showcase its product with a comedic spin.
 This has increased exposure through online shares, and created a positive outlook of their brand.